MoveoTech/getting-started-with-terraform/README.md

 * **Configure AWS in your terminal** - Use the AWS CLI for configuring your default AWS profile.
 For more details, see [this guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).

 * **Configure SSH connection with GitHub** - If you intend to use Terragrunt, you will most probably need this.
+Follow [this guide](guides/configuring%20ssh.README.md) for more details

 <br>